miled/wordpress-social-login/readme.txt

 == Changelog ==

+= 1.2.3 =

+* Update Hybridauth Library to 2.1.1-dev (fix fb login issue and others stuff)
+* remove PHP PECL OAuth extension conflict

+= 1.2.2 =

+* add Mail.ru, Yandex and Odnoklassniki
+* add more customization options
+* improve user guide
+* a bunch of fixes and small improvements

 = 1.1.9 =

-* some fixes and small iprovements
+* some fixes and small improvements

 = 1.1.8 =